mathiasgrimm/x/README.md

 X
 =
-X is a collection of php functions to quickly debug php while working with web or cli (command line interface)
+* X is a collection of php functions to quickly debug php while working with web or cli (command line interface)

-X is a replacement for the common php print_r/var_dump debug approach
+* X is a replacement for the common php print_r/var_dump debug approach

+* X provide convinient way to debug in live environments

+* ** X is plug and play.
+Install now using composer **

 Usage